Cloud VoIP Phone Service

-No complicated installations needed.
+No complicated traditional phone installations needed.
 RingCentral can easily be configured based on the communication needs of your organization.
 Have your virtual phone service up and running in a day or less.

 Mobile and flexible VoIP system

-The best part about IP-based virtual phone service is that it leverages the internet by letting you make calls, host and join conferences, and send and receive fax and SMS from anywhere.
+The best part about VoIP technology is that it leverages the internet by letting you make phone calls and video calls, host and join conferences, and send and receive fax and SMS from anywhere.

-Unlike on-premise systems that require expensive hardware like servers and PBX boxes, RingCentral only needs internet-connected devices like computers, laptops, and mobile devices to work.
+Unlike on-premise telephone systems that require expensive hardware like phone service servers, handset, analog phones, and PBX boxes, RingCentral only needs internet-connected devices like computers, laptops, and mobile devices to work.
 Just log in to your RingCentral account and you are ready to go.

 24/7 customer support

 From implementation to technical support, RingCentral stands by your business with our award-winning customer support team 24/7.
-This is not just for problems and technical issues-your business can look to us for consultations and best-practice recommendations.
+This is not just for functionality problems and technical digital signal issues-your business can look to us for consultations and best-practice recommendations.

 Robust phone service plans

 Get the most advanced unified communications solution in the industry for your business.
 Your single (affordable!)
-RingCentral plan includes VoIP, cloud PBX, conferencing and more features for your business.
+RingCentral plan includes VoIP, cloud PBX, videoconferencing, and more features for your business.